 Designing for behavior, emotion, and progression

-I designed the experience around how users actually think and feel over time, using progressive disclosure, behavioral triggers, and revealing seed phrase complexity only when needed, guiding actions through subtle triggers, and specific UI decisions.
+Designed the experience around how users actually think and feel, using progressive disclosure, behavioral triggers, and revealing seed phrase complexity only when needed.

 Researching patterns behind user decisions

-I combined platform audits with real user interview to identify recurring friction and blind spots.
-Beyond usability issues, I focused on where users feel lost, anxious, or overconfident, and used those insights to shape clearer, more supportive flows.
+I combined platform audits with real user interview to identify recurring friction and blind spots, and used those insights to shape clearer, more supportive flows.

 Making Web3 concepts clear and usable